 4. The TNAP1 selects TNGF based on the TNG1-ID in the received realm and forwards the NAI to TNGF.

 5. The TNGF finds a stored UE context containing the received Reauth-ID, thus, it determines that the UE is a known UE which requests reauthentication.
 Therefore, it initiates the following steps.
 If the TNGF cannot find a stored UE context containing the received Reauth-ID, then the TNGF sends either an error response to UE, it initiates the signalling procedure related to normal authentication for trusted non-3GPP access as described in TS 33.501[3] Clause 7A.2.1.

-The UE context was created in the TNGF when the UE performed an initial registration (see Fig. 6.4.2-1) via TNGF.

-6. The TNGF sends a 5G-Challenge packet to UE which contains a TNonce value and a Message Authentication Code1 (MAC1) derived by using the TNGF key stored in TNGF.

-7. The UE derives an expected MAC1 (XMAC1) using TNGF key stored in UE, and TNonce and compares XMAC1 with the received MAC1.
-If they match, the TNGF is authenticated by the UE.

-8. The UE generates a UNonce and derives a MAC2 using TNGF key stored in UE, and with UNonce and TNonce.

-9. The UE responds with a 5G-Challenge containing UNonce, TNonce and MAC2.

-10. The TNGF derives an expected MAC2 (XMAC2) using TNGF and with UNonce and TNonce.
-Compares XMAC2 with the received MAC2.
-If they match, the UE is authenticated by TNGF.

-11. The TNGF derives a fresh Reauth-ID for the UE, e.g., by using TNGF key stored in TNGF, TNGF-ID, TNonce and UNonce.
-In addition, the TNGF derives a new TNAP key by using the TNGF key stored in TNGF, the TNGF-ID, the TNonce and UNonce values.
+The TNGF derives a fresh Reauth-ID for the UE, e.g., by using TNGF key stored in TNGF, TNGF-ID, TNonce and UNonce.
+In addition, the TNGF derives a new TNAP key by using the TNGF key stored in TNGF, the TNGF-ID, the TNonce and a suitable usage type distinguisher.

-12. The TNGF completes the EAP-5G session by sending an EAP-Success packet to UE and the new TNAP key to TNAP2.
+6a.
+The TNGF sends the EAP-5G notification to UE with Tnonce along with MAC (derived using the TNGF key for integrity protection) and the new TNAP key to TNAP2 in AAA message.

-13. The UE derives a new Reauth-ID by using the TNGF key stored in UE, TNGF-ID, TNonce and UNonce.
-If the UE and the TNGF share the same TNGF key, then the Reauth-ID derived independently in the UE and in the TNGF will be the same.
-In addition, the UE derives also a new TNAP key similarly to the TNGF (as in step 11).
+7. The UE following a successful MAC verification, derives a new Reauth-ID (using inputs same as described in step 5), the UE derives also a new TNAP key similarly to the TNGF (as in step 5).

-14. The new TNAP key is applied to establish over-the-air security between the UE and TNAP2.
+8a-b.
+The new TNAP key is applied to establish over-the-air security between the UE and TNAP2.
 If needed, the UE may receive new IP configuration information (e.g., a new IP address).

-15. The UE resumes communication with TNGF via TNAP2.
+9. The UE resumes communication with TNGF via TNAP2.

+Solution Adaptations for KI#3:

+The solution#4 can be reused by replacing the following aspects: a) replace UE with N5CW; b) replace TNGF with TWIF; c) replace KTNGF with KTWIF; and d) replace TNAP with TWAP.
+Step 6a-b, EAP-5G notification can be skipped and the Tnonce can be sent over AAA to TWAP and further over L2 to N5CW.

 6.4.3 Evaluation

-The solution addresses KI#4 and it enables the following aspects:
+The solution addresses KI#1 and it enables the following aspects.

-UE and TNGF performs mutual authentication during UE TNAP mobility as part of re-authentication by exchanging nonces and verifying a related MAC.

 Further impacts related to the solution includes:

-For UE TNAP mobility scenario, the UE and TNGF derives new TNAP key using the previously established security context (from the initial primary authentication) i.e., TNGF key and nonce(s) as a freshness parameter.
+For UE TNAP mobility scenario, the UE and TNGF derives new TNAP key following a successful MAC verification using the previously established security context (from the initial primary authentication) i.e., TNGF key and nonce(s) as a freshness parameter.
 The UE and TNGF need to derive a Re-auth ID, the details of the inputs is upto the normative work.
 UE need to construct NAI using Re-auth ID and TNGF information.
 The TNGF need to find a stored UE context based on Reauth-ID.
+The solution impacts EAP-5G procedure

-TNGF: Need to provide Nonce, TNGF ID to UE during initial registration procedure.
-Alternatively, an existing TNGF address can be used TNGF ID.6.5 Solution #5: TNAP mobility solution without full authentication
+TNGF: Need to provide Nonce during initial registration procedure and the existing TNGF address can be used as TNGF ID.

+For KI#3, the evaluation is same as KI#1.

+6.5 Solution #5: TNAP mobility solution without full authentication

 6.5.1 Introduction